-Locations of ACM materials and Quantities in each unit are located in Tables 3 and 4.
+Locations of ACM materials and quantities are located in Tables 3 and 4.
+Damaged and significantly damaged ACM materials are located in Table 5.

-Included in this report are tables listing the suspect materials found during the survey, as well as asbestos survey data, floor diagrams, inspector licensing documentation, laboratory analytical reports, and the chain of custody forms.
+Included in this report are tables listing the suspect materials found during the survey, as well as asbestos survey data, floor diagrams, photographic logs of homogeneous materials, inspector licensing documentation, laboratory reports, and the chain of custody forms.